Why Leaders are neither Born nor Made…

-Few decades ago, it was firmly believed that leaders are born.
+A few decades ago, it was firmly believed that leaders are born.
 However, presently, most experts would bet that leaders are made.
 But what if both were true?
 Life is not binary; it has its shades of grey.
 And this is true for leadership too.
-May be the right answer is a combination of the two.
+Maybe the right answer is a combination of the two.

 Another school of thought believes that leaders are neither born nor made, but ‘chosen’.
 This thought correctly acknowledges that the true power really lies with the people around the leader, who allow him to plan and execute, as well as support him in those plans.
 In the case of politics, this train of thought is completely valid.
 A leader is in fact elected to power, and he can carry on his work only if his plans have wider support, either within government or amongst people.